trebor/soul-bound/rfc.md

   * Δ₁ (Challenge Response Window)
     * Time allowed for Candidate to respond to ChallengeRequest
     * Used in: ChallengeRequest → SensorPackage transition
-    * See Section 13.1 for configured value
+    * See Section 14.1 for configured value
   * Δ₂ (Sensor to Attestation Window)
     * Time allowed for Sponsor to verify and attest sensor data
     * Used in: SensorPackage → SponsorAttestation transition
-    * See Section 13.1 for configured value
+    * See Section 14.1 for configured value
   * Δ₃ (Attestation to Mint Window)
     * Time allowed for Candidate to submit MintRequest
     * Used in: SponsorAttestation → MintRequest transition
-    * See Section 13.1 for configured value
+    * See Section 14.1 for configured value
   * ΔT (Clock Skew)
     * Maximum allowed difference between local and message timestamps
     * Used in: All message validation
-    * See Section 13.1 for configured value
+    * See Section 14.1 for configured value
   * ΔV (Validation Response Window)
     * Time allowed for validators to respond to MintRequest
     * Used in: MintRequest → ValidationResponse transition
-    * See Section 13.1 for configured value
+    * See Section 14.1 for configured value

-* **Time Window Validations**
-  * All implementations MUST:
-    * Add timestamp verification in message processing
-    * Implement time window validations (Δ₁, Δ₂, Δ₃, ΔT)
-    * Verify timestamps are within acceptable ranges
-    * Reject messages with timestamps outside valid windows
-    * Maintain synchronized clocks within ΔT
-    * Use block heights for on-chain time anchoring
-    * Support both Unix epoch and block height timestamps

 * **Network-Level Timing Parameters**
   * Δₚ (Partition Detection Window)
     * Time to detect network partitions
     * Used in: Validator state machine
-    * See Section 13.1 for configured value
+    * See Section 14.1 for configured value
   * Δᵣ (Validator Reconfiguration Window)
     * Time allowed for validator set changes
     * Used in: Validator rotation and reconfiguration
-    * See Section 13.1 for configured value
+    * See Section 14.1 for configured value

 * **Implementation-Specific Windows**
   The following windows are left to implementations to define based on their specific requirements: